zonemaster/zonemaster-gui/docs/Configuration.md

 # Configuration

-The GUI can be configured by changing the editing the file `assets/app.config.json`.
+The GUI can be configured by editing the file `assets/app.config.json`.

 The supported configuration items are the following.